Magnitus-/ExpressUserLocal/README.md

 The Res.locals.ExpressUser.Update object is set and contains a newly generated value for the property 'SetField' to update the user with.

+Res.locals.ExpressUser.Generated will be defined as an array of one element listing the generated field.

 - Error Behavior (Next(Err) is called)

 If 'Field' is not a private identifying field, Err.Type will have the value of 'NoID'.